ExtendedField/beautiful-trains/README.md

 The current project focus is on rail based transportation in Chicago, IL, USA.
 The current question this code aims to answer is:

-***Which two currently unconnected "L" stations, if connected, would decrease the average commute length maximally when weighted by the number of rides?***
+***Which two currently unconnected "L" stations, if connected, would decrease the average commute length (measured in # of stations) maximally when weighted by the number of rides?***
 ****
 The core innovation that enables this analysis to be done is the abstraction of an interconnected rail network into a mathematical graph.
 NetworkX is used to do this abstraction.